 Why do you Need to Supply Electric Meter Readings?

 If you have a smart meter, then supplying meter readings to your energy supplier is not needed as the meter itself does this for you.
+However, if you don’t, then you will need to provide your supplier with your electric meter readings yourself so they know how much to bill you.

 Ideally, you should provide readings at least every 3 months or even better, every month if you can.
 This will enable your electric supplier to bill you much more accurately as they will have a much better idea of your usage.